Donaldson-Thomas Invariants and Flops: Introduction

 \section{Introduction}

 An interesting question in Donaldson-Thomas (DT) theory is whether there exists a relationship between the DT numbers of two birational Calabi-Yau\footnote{For us, a \emph{Calabi-Yau threefold} $Y$ will be a smooth and projective complex variety of dimension three with trivial canonical bundle $\omega_Y \cong \O_Y$ and torsion fundamental group $H^1(Y,\O_Y) = 0$.} threefolds.
 As Calabi-Yau varieties are minimal models, any birational map between them can be broken down into a sequence of flops \cite{kawamata}.
-Hence (in principle) it suffices to understand what happens in this latter case.
+Hence (in principle) it suffices to understand what happens in the case of a single flop.

 A flop is a birational morphism fitting in a diagram

 where $f$ (respectively $f^+$) is birational and contracts trees of rational curves to points.
 In this setting it is possible to write down an explicit formula relating the generating series for the DT invariants of both $Y$ and $Y^+$, as we now explain.